Pecan Bacterial Leaf Scorch

-Two means of pathogen transmission have been demonstrated in pecans.
-Graft-transmission of X. fastidiosa through the use of infected scions is likely a major source of pathogen introduction into new orchards because pecan cultivars are clonally propagated.
+Three means of pathogen transmission have been demonstrated in pecans.
+Graft-transmission of X. fastidiosa through the use of infected scions (Figure 2B) is likely a major source of pathogen introduction into new orchards because pecan cultivars are clonally propagated.
 The pathogen can also be graft-transmitted through infected rootstocks.

-The pathogen also can be transmitted in pecans by certain xylem-feeding insects (leafhoppers and spittlebugs).
-Thus far, two spittlebugs, the pecan spittlebug and the diamond-backed spittlebug, and three leafhoppers, the Johnsongrass sharpshooter, the lateral-lined sharpshooter, and the glassy-winged sharpshooter, have been shown to transmit X. fastidiosa in pecans (Sanderlin and Melanson 2010).
+Transmission of X. fastdiosa in pecans by certain xylem-feeding insects (sharpshooters and spittlebugs) has also been demonstrated.
+Thus far, two spittlebugs, the pecan spittlebug and the diamond-backed spittlebug, and three leafhoppers, the Johnsongrass sharpshooter, the lateral-lined sharpshooter, and the glassy-winged sharpshooter, have been shown to transmit X. fastidiosa in pecans (Figure 3) (Sanderlin and Melanson 2010).
 However, there are likely other xylem-feeding insects that can transmit the pathogen in pecans.
 The known primary vectors in pecan orchards are believed to be adult pecan spittlebugs and glassy-winged sharpshooters.
 Some of these insects, like the glassy-winged sharpshooter, feed on multiple hosts and are known transmitters of X. fastidiosa in other hosts, while others, such as the pecan spittlebug, feed solely on pecans and hickories.
-During a recent survey of known and potential vectors of X. fastidiosa in pecan orchards in Louisiana, these and other potential vectors were trapped and occurred in the highest numbers from May through August.
+During a survey of known and potential vectors of X. fastidiosa in pecan orchards in Louisiana, these and other potential vectors were trapped and occurred in the highest numbers from May through August.

 In previous research, pruning did not result in transmission of the pathogen in pecans.